A weird (but effective) way to

 Joe Peck of Intel tried it out.

-"After I applied your technique, Jeff, one campaign saw a 50% response rate with 75% asking to take the next step," Joe told me in an email discussion.
+"One campaign saw a 50% response rate with 75% asking to take the next step," Joe told me in an email discussion.

-Why is the attraction technique so effective? (yet overlooked)
+Why is it so easy and effective? (yet overlooked)

 How Joe does it

-Joe then matches what his prospect is doing/saying online to the benefits of what he's selling—the coolest, most desirable part of the job he's marketing.
+For example, he matches what his prospect is doing/saying online to the benefits of what he's selling---the coolest, most desirable part of the job he's marketing.

-- First, he proves he's worth talking to... by stating what he observed about his target.
-This grabs attention.
+- First, he proves he's worth talking to by telling the prospect what he observed about them.
+This grabs their attention.

-- Next, he quickly states why he's making contact—but in a way that positions his benefits as a match to what the prospect wants, values or is likely hoping for.
+- Next, he quickly states why he's making contact---but in a way that positions his benefits as an exact match to what the prospect wants, values or hopes for.

-- Then he asks to continue the discussion—if the candidate feels it is justifiable.
+- Then he asks for permission to continue the discussion.

 Success is all about giving prospects an irresistible reason to talk.
-This is what we learn how to do ... in our upcoming Email Writing Workshop & Clinic.
+This is what we learn how to do in our next InMail / Email Writing Clinic.

 Keep in mind, Joe is selling to employed people.
 Folks who are often annoyed with recruiters.
 It's a tough nut to crack.
 But it's becoming easy for Joe.